jmadala/workshop-cultivating-coders/README.md

 First, it made a **service**, that identifies a set of pods that will be proxied and load balanced.
 Services assign an IP address and a port pair that, when accessed, redirect to the appropriate back end (pods).

 We (and you) care about services because they basically act as a proxy/load balancer between your pods and anything that needs to use the pods and is running inside your Digital Garage environment.
 For example, if you needed more Apache HTTPD servers to handle the load, you could spin up more Apache HTTPD pods behind the service.
-The incoming requests to the service would not notice anything is different except that the service now does a better job handling the requests.
+The incoming requests to the service would not notice anything different except that the service now does a better job handling the requests.

 There is a lot more information about services in the online documentation, including the JSON format to make one by hand.